 “In the U.S., the IRS stated they consider it property, and every transaction needs to be calculated as a capital gains tax,” says Jake Bryan, bitcoin consultant.
 “There are services out there to simplify the process — I recommend Node40’s blockchain accounting tax service.”

-Trading houses, homes & any sort of property for cryptos in America is happening as of right now through companies like Blooming Sky (NY), Magnum Real Estate Group(NY), Sand Key Realty (FL), Brown Harris Steven Residential Sales/One Sotheby’s International Realty, &Kuper Sotheby’s International Realty (TX).
+In America there are several real-estate agencies accepting cryptocurrencies like Blooming Sky (NY), Magnum Real Estate Group(NY), Sand Key Realty (FL), Brown Harris Steven Residential Sales/One Sotheby’s International Realty, &Kuper Sotheby’s International Realty (TX).

-Now here is a real estate in Canada selling luxury properties all around the globe http://bitcoin-realestate.com/
+A Real estate in Canada selling luxury properties all around the globe.

 “Real estate developers, brokers and sales representatives must fulfill specific obligations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and associated regulations to help combat money laundering and terrorist financing in Canada.
 These obligations include establishing a compliance program, client identification, record keeping, ongoing monitoring of business relationships, and reporting certain types of transactions to FINTRAC,” says Jamela Austria, a spokesperson for FinTRAC.